fil-studio/fils/packages/gfx/README.md

 glInfo is a dependency-less (WebGL only) Utils class.
 RTUtils & Composer classes work alongside [THREEjs](https://threejs.org).

-This is part of a series of packages that I use in my studio for personal and commercial web & [THREEjs](https://threejs.org) based work.
+This is part of a series of packages that we use in our studio for personal and commercial web & [THREEjs](https://threejs.org) based work.
 It might remain undocumented for a long while but feel free to try it out!

 ### License
 © Copyright 2022, fil studio